zabkwak/reacting-squirrel/README.md

 ### CLI
 The simple server can be started over the CLI using `./node_modules/.bin/rs-start-server` and creating `rsconfig.json` in application root.

+### Providers
+All components rendered by the application can be wrapped with `Provider` such as `Context.Provider` or `ThemeProvider`.
+Only thing needed is to register the provider with server method, rsconfig or plugin.

 ## Core functions
 ### Routes register
 The routes are registered on the server-side.
 The module is using express based routes registering.